 Are you an overseas Filipino worker currently owning rental property business in the Philippines?
-Maybe you mortgaged for a condo unit on Airbnb market, left your bungalow house for rent to a family, let your mother do the rental collection, or purchased multiple apartment units in a building near a university while working abroad.
+Maybe you mortgaged for a condo unit on Airbnb market, left your bungalow house for rent to a family and let your mother do the rental collection, or purchased multiple apartment units in a building near a university while you are working abroad.

 1. They provide a competitive valuation of the property.

 How do you price your monthly apartment rental or nightly rate on Airbnb?
 Property management companies are well-versed with the property market, including the assessed value of a rental property based on location, size, facilities and more.

 Therefore, getting an expert in the field to manage your property business could potentially increase the asking price on your behalf.